NadiDami/CrowdHailer.github.io/_posts/2015-07-14-domain-driven-design-introduction.md

 When you first explore DDD, it can seem as though there minimal concrete advice for you to take away.
 However I think it is full of extremely well thought-through, practical advice.
 It is important to realise DDD is a large topic.
 This is because it acknowledges that software does not exist in isolation — it takes a complete world view.
 From this foundation are derived best practices in design patterns.
 In the first few post I will cover the most common of these patterns, such as value objects and form objects.

 As a developer I have many times tried to separate the technical issues of writing code from the non-technical concerns of the wider project.
 DDD encourages me to consider both parts together.
 Non-technical stakeholders are present throughout the life of a project and their collaboration can help clarify problems at many stages of the development process.
-The final part of this series will to discuss how the strategies of DDD helps this collaboration.
+The final part of this series will discuss how the strategies of DDD helps this collaboration.

 ### Useful Terms